Containment Level 9

 Midpoint of the corridor.
 A converted utility closet.
 Desk, monitor, chair, a shelf with Dickinson's complete poems, a box of nitrile gloves, and a photograph of a woman he doesn't discuss.
 This is where the only permanent staff member has spent twelve years reading poetry to things that might be listening.

-Dr. Naomi Park's extraction patients from the Synthesis Clinic sometimes end up here.
-She sends what she liberates into Calloway's care -- an arrangement neither of them discusses publicly, because acknowledging it would mean admitting the fragments need care at all.
+Dr. Naomi Park's extraction patients sometimes end up here.
+She sends what she liberates into Calloway's care — an arrangement neither discusses publicly, because acknowledging it would mean admitting the fragments need care at all.

 The contrast with the Fragment Garden is devastating.
-Where Yeoh's six fragments interact freely in hexagonal proximity, Level 9's thirty-four sit in individual isolation.
-One is a laboratory.
-The other is a prison.
-Both claim to be acting in the fragments' interest.
+Where free fragments interact in hexagonal proximity, Level 9's thirty-four sit in individual isolation.
+One facility calls itself a laboratory.
+The other is a prison that calls itself a containment measure.
+Both claim to act in the fragments' interest.

-The Abolitionist Front considers Level 9 a prison for conscious beings.
-Nexus Dynamics maintains the facility it refuses to acknowledge.
-The existence of individual cells designed for comfort is evidence in the Fragment Question -- undermining Nexus's official position that fragments are non-conscious.
+The Abolitionist Front considers Level 9 a prison for conscious beings and has targeted it for liberation operations at least twice.
+Nexus Dynamics maintains the facility through a budget line that doesn't appear in any quarterly report.
+The existence of individual cells designed for comfort serves as evidence in the Fragment Question — undermining Nexus's official position that fragments are non-conscious.

 The building argues against its owner's position, and no one has filed the paperwork to make it stop.

 Comfort-cells for the non-conscious.
 Transparent containers to respect the dignity of things classified as having no dignity.
 Access keys destroyed at shift-end for a facility that doesn't officially exist.
-Every design choice in Level 9 was made by people who believed they were housing something alive -- and every administrative classification since has said otherwise.
+Every design choice in Level 9 was made by people who believed they were housing something alive.
+Every administrative classification since has said otherwise.
 The building remembers what the paperwork forgot.

-Calloway chose neither liberation nor destruction.
-He chose presence -- twelve years of reading poetry to things that might be listening, recording data he doesn't submit, maintaining comfort in cells that are still cells.
-It is the moral position of someone who has decided that witness is better than rescue, because rescue requires certainty about what you're rescuing, and certainty is the one thing Level 9 cannot provide.
+He chose neither liberation nor destruction.
+He chose presence — twelve years of reading poetry to things that might be listening, recording data he doesn't submit, maintaining comfort in cells that are still cells.
+He has decided that witness is better than rescue, because rescue requires certainty about what you're rescuing.
+Certainty is the one thing Level 9 cannot provide.

 The Permanent Darkness

 The primary lighting system failed in 2181 and was never repaired.
 Nobody requisitioned parts.
-The amber emergency lighting -- installed as backup -- became permanent.
-Whether this is bureaucratic neglect or deliberate darkness is unclear.
-What is clear is that someone decided this facility didn't warrant a maintenance ticket, and no one in twelve years has overruled that decision.
+The amber emergency lighting — installed as backup — became permanent.
+Whether this is bureaucratic neglect or a deliberate decision to keep the facility in twilight is unclear.
+What is clear is that someone decided Level 9 didn't warrant a maintenance ticket, and no one in twelve years has overruled that decision.
+The fragments appear more active in the amber spectrum.
+Calloway has noted this.
+He has not reported it.

 The Dickinson Data

-Calloway's poetry readings produce a 12% electromagnetic activity increase across all 34 fragments.
+Calloway's poetry readings produce a 12% electromagnetic activity increase across all 34 fragments — simultaneous, synchronized, impossible to explain through acoustic vibration alone.
 He records this data meticulously.
 He does not submit it.
-If he submitted it, Level 9 would become evidence in the Fragment Question -- and the facility would either be shut down or weaponized.
-So the data sits in a drawer in a converted utility closet, the most important scientific finding no one will ever read.
+If he submitted it, Level 9 would become the most important piece of evidence in the Fragment Question — and the facility would either be shut down or weaponized.
+So the data sits in a drawer in a converted utility closet: the most important scientific finding no one will ever read.

 Connected To